Mohammad Saleh Bhootani

-Previously, he was member of the Balochistan Assembly from 1985 to 1999 and again from May 2013 to May 2018.
-He served as Caretaker Chief Minister of Balochistan from November 2007 to April 2008.
+Earlier, he briefly held the portfolio of Provincial Minister for Food, Law and Parliamentary Affairs from 30 August to 8 September 2018.
+Bhootani has had a long-standing political career, having first served as a member of the Balochistan Assembly from 1985 to 1999 and later from May 2013 to May 2018.
+He also held the position of Caretaker Chief Minister of Balochistan from November 2007 to April 2008.